Senior Vice Provost

 Academic Affairs Programs and Policies Manager

 Andrea Grinwis began her relationship with WCU in 1994, when she started as a student in the Theatre Arts Department.
 She earned her B.A. in Theatre in 1998 and shortly thereafter returned to WCU to work in the Registrar's Office.
 Mrs. Grinwis has since worked in the Communication Studies Department and is now serving as the Academic Affairs Programs and Policies Manager.
 Mrs. Grinwis works with the Associate Provost on student academic issues, which include academic standing changes, academic integrity violations, and grades appeals.
-She also supports the work of the Curriculum and Academic Policies Council (CAPC) and assists the Vice Provost and other key academic affairs personel with the coordination of first-year student scheduling, the management of the university's curriculum management system (CIM), and editing the university's undergraduate and graduate catalogs.
+She also supports the work of the Curriculum and Academic Policies Council (CAPC) and assists the Senior Vice Provost and other key academic affairs personel with the coordination of first-year student scheduling, the management of the university's curriculum management system (CIM), and editing the university's undergraduate and graduate catalogs.